psenough/NPlusPlusAssistant/README.md

 ## Stuff it'll eventually do:

+* detect new N++ versions and update the backups accordingly (npp.dll most importantly)

+* button to load a new profile with all base levels and colors already unlocked

 * list currently install / last installed mods (soundpack, mappack, leaderboard hack) on status tab

 * option to refresh lists (in case people are renaming things on folder)